 Using a carbon calculator

-To be able to accurately and reliably measure your carbon footprint, the starting point is to use a carbon calculator.
-These are tools, usually available online, to which you can add your organisations operational activity, such as energy consumption, travel, waste etc. These calculators will then take that information and convert it into the equivalent amount of greenhouse gases to show you your "carbon footprint".
+Carbon calculators help accurately and reliably measure your carbon footprint.
+They’re predominantly online tools, where you add operational activity, such as energy consumption, travel, waste etc. The calculators then convert this information into the equivalent amount of greenhouse gases to show your ‘carbon footprint’.

-There are several, easy to use carbon calculators available online such as these:
+There are several easy to use carbon calculators available online:

 There is also the option of measuring the carbon footprint of your digital work: